velasciraptor/Pewlett-Hackard-Analysis/README.md

 ![](vacant_positions.png)

-This need for this solution is even more evident when we see what the count was for the eligible mentors was before and after those 2 months were added.
+The need for this solution is even more evident when we see what the count was for the eligible mentors was before and after those 2 months were added.
 Below are images that include the code for the queries and the results in tables.

 ![](count_me_image.png)